-How to Become a Real Estate Development Professional
+How to Become a Real Estate Developer

-What Do Real Estate Developers Do?
+What Does a Real Estate Developer Do?

 Real estate development can be thought of as the engine that propels growth in the real estate industry.
 Real estate developers acquire property upon which they plan to develop their real estate projects, whether for commercial or residential purposes.
 These two broad categories encompass everything from retail, office and industrial development to single- and multi-family homes.
 The options are as endless as your imagination, but your experience and education will help you grow and succeed in this sometimes volatile and always challenging industry.

-Real Estate Development Career Path Options
+Real Estate Development Professional Career Path Options

 Others begin their careers in construction, contracting to build homes or commercial property in existing developments and eventually taking on partners such as architects and financial asset managers who can assist them in developing their own projects.

 Although some may go into real estate development as entrepreneurs, such as in the examples above, most will end up working for real estate development companies that focus on specific types of real estate, such as retail or resort development.
 There is also the option of working for a development consultancy that gets hired to help clients develop their own projects.

 Every development professional needs to be well rounded, as real estate development is extremely complex and requires analytical, financial, marketing, interpersonal and organizational skills.
 This is especially true with financial skills—developers need these in order to make the right choices when purchasing, financing, developing, and then selling or leasing properties.